92.7 FM Interview

 INTERVIEWER: The last time we talked I asked you what would you like to do for the Polish communities and your constituents, but we ran out of time.
 Could you please let us all know?

 ANDREW: Yes of course.
-I would like to divide this answer into two parts - what I can do right away - and secondly - what will take a while, but I will fight for it.
+I would like to divide this answer into two parts - what I can do right away - and secondly - what will entail a fight, but for which I am fully committed.
 I want to emphasize that this applies to all my constituents, not just the Polish.
 First of all, as a Congressman, I want to allocate one of my offices to serve Poles and all their matters, including basic, legal assistance and immigration assistance.
-I will deal with the issues of Polish social organizations, help them and their transparency, so that all Poles have knowledge where to go when they face problems.
-With Chicago having over 1.5 million persons with Polish heritage, I think it’s only right for the Polish to have a greater representation in the sayings of U.S. government, especially by a Polish-speaking representative.
+I will deal with the issues of Polish-American social organizations, help them and their transparency, so that all Poles have knowledge where to go when they face problems.
+With Chicago having over 1.5 million persons with a Polish heritage, I think it’s only right for the Polish to have a greater representation in the sayings of U.S. government, especially by a Polish-speaking representative.

 Also, I will organize cyclical meetings for all my constituents at which we will consider important social issues on the basis of applications submitted by citizens.
 By saying this I do not exclude anyone.
-Because of my cultural background, I will also fight for Asians and Latinos.
+Because of my cultural background, I will also fight for Asians, Indians, Arabs and Latinos.
 I will fight for minorities.
 I will fight for all of my constituents.